open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 ## Profiling use cases

+- Tracking resource utilization of an application over time to understand how code changes, hardware configuration changes, and ephemeral environmental issues influence performance
 - Understanding what code is responsible for consuming resources (i.e. CPU, Ram, disk, network)
 - Planning for resource allotment for a group of services running in production